 The energy gel package must be compact enough for whatever you will use to carry your race fuel.
 The packaging should also be easy to open and doesn’t create a mess.
+I would also avoid see through packaging as this may affect shelf life.
 Nothing is more annoying than struggling to tear open a sachet while fatigued or sticky fingers.
 Here are a few considerations.

 Weight vs. the amount of carbohydrates – ideally, each energy gel sachet should weigh about 30g and provides 100 calories and 20g of carbohydrates.
 Extra weight slows you down.
 Cut weight where you can.